12dT/PEC-PI/README.md

   <img src="figures/image.png" width="85%">
 </p>

-MSPR models multimodal affect understanding as a progressive process from **Tone** to **Content** and finally **Emotion**, with stage-wise caption supervision, prompt interaction, and prototype-guided alignment.
+PEC-PI progressively constructs multimodal affective representations from **Tone** to **Content** and finally **Emotion**.
+Stage-wise semantic guidance supports this evolving process, while prototype-centered prompt interaction and dual-path contrastive alignment promote effective cross-modal interaction and structured affective representation learning.

-The source code will be released publicly upon acceptance of the corresponding paper.
+The source code will be released publicly.
 This repository currently serves as a placeholder for reference and linkage purposes.

 Thank you for your interest.